Rakshith-Achar-08/TheBugBusters_team/README.md

 # TheBugBusters_team
-This is repo for bit and build hackathon programm by the 'The Bug Busters team'.
+This is repository for Bit N Build hackathon programed by the 'The Bug Busters team'.